dtankdempse/thetvapp-m3u/README.md

 **Notice:** Due to excessive abuse of this playlist with the large amount of requests coming in per second, it is no longer possible to maintain it on a free tier service.
 If you wish to use TheTVApp playlist, you will need to host it in your own environment.
 I will prepare and package the necessary files, which will be listed here once ready.
-Thank you for your understanding.

 ## What is TheTVApp?